 Best Clothing Brands for Newborn Babies in Japan

 Elfindoll is a clothing brand for babies by Nishimatsuya, a popular children’s clothing store in Japan.
 My daughter has a few Elfindoll onesies and they’re so cute for the price (especially on sale!).
-Newborns grow so fast, which is why moms in Japan felt that this adorable yet budget-friendly clothing line was the best.
+Newborns grow so fast, which is why parents in Japan felt that this adorable yet budget-friendly clothing line was the best.

 2nd Place: Uniqlo